jackswl/bim-jepa/README.md

 ```

 ### Dataset
-The details of raw datasets can be found in [DATASET.md](./DATASET.md).
-More details for datasets will be released upon acceptance of paper.
+The details of raw data can be found in [DATASET.md](./DATASET.md).
+After downloading the raw data, please run [data_convert.ipynb](./data_convert.ipynb) to convert all raw data into NPY point clouds.

 ## License